ART LOVERS' WEEKEND IN COLUMBIA SC

 As you make your way down the market, buying more things than you have hands to carry, be sure to take a break to fuel up with a snack and a cup of Joe.
 There are plenty of food truck options to choose from, but if nothing catches your eye, we recommend stopping into Indah Coffee in the historic Arcade Building for a hot drink and locally-made scone.
 If you have time, check out Blue Sky Art Gallery, the working studio to Columbia native and talented artist, Blue Sky.

-Straight from Soda City Market, walk to the Columbia Museum of Art – A 21st century museum that boasts one of the largest international collections in the Southeast.
-Take delight in exhibitions ranging from Jackson Pollock to Van Gogh and the one-of-a-kind traveling exhibits that find their way to this renowned museum.
+Straight from Soda City Market, walk to the Columbia Museum of Art – A 21st-century museum that boasts one of the largest international collections in the Southeast.
+Take delight in the permanent collection and the one-of-a-kind traveling exhibits like Jackson Pollock and Van Gogh that find their way to this renowned museum.

 If you have time before lunch starts calling your name, make a stop at Richland Library Main on Assembly Street.
 This branch of the Richland Library houses an impressive display of artwork, including a permanent collection of South Carolina art with works by Jean McWhorter and Philip Simmons and a mural of Maurice Sendak’s “Where the Wild Things Are.”
 Not to brag, but this is the first and only place the author has allowed his work to be used for public art.